Product-releases

 The next part is installing AdaptyUI SDK and configuring the Visual Paywalls needed for the proper functioning of the paywall builder.
 The process will likely take you no more than an hour to complete.
 Once everything is set up, you can get down to the design part.

-To create your first no-code paywall, go to the Products & Paywalls section of the Adapty’s dashboard and click Create paywall.
+To create your first no-code paywall, go to the Products & Paywalls section of Adapty’s dashboard and click Create paywall.

 Once the general info is added, it’s time to activate the no-code paywall by switching the corresponding toggle to “on”.